RoboJackets/pcb-contest/CONTEST.md

 	- This can be formatted with screenshots of parts of your schematic/board with explanation.
 	- This is also the section to include any design choices or calculations you made while designing your PCB.
 	- If necessary to understand your design, explain any major firmware features that would be necessary here.
-	- Finally, be sure to mention the layer count and PCB manufacturer in this file.
+	- Finally, be sure to mention the layer count and PCB manufacturer here.

 ## Judging